Can someone other than myself drop off or pick up my dog?

 Should I bring toys or bedding?

 We do not accept any toys, blankets, crates, or bedding as we cannot guarantee the safe return of such items, nor can we store them.

 Can you care for dogs with special needs?

 We understand that every dog is unique and that some may require special attention.
-We are happy to discuss any special health issues your dog may have so we can determine if we are able to meet your pup’s needs.
+We are happy to discuss any special health issues your dog may have so we can determine if we are able to care for your pup’s needs.

 Can my friend come visit my dog during their overnight stay?

 We discourage visiting as we find it stressful or confusing for the dog.
 If someone is able to take your dog home for at least a night, to break up a long stay, we are happy to accommodate this.